actuallyykatie/ba/exam_work/task_2.md

 ##   tried smoking  0.4629230  0.5370770
 ```

 So does the alcohol!
-Turned out to be quite surprising: not much difference here as well.
+Thi turned out to be quite surprising: not much difference here as well.
 This leads to the conclusion that bad habits do not relate to spendings on health that much.

 ```